Pinckard Baptist Church Regathering Plan

 - We will not take up our offering by way of passing the plate.
 Rather, to practice the recommended guidelines, we will station the offering plates at the rear entrance of the church for members to drop off as they enter or leave.
 An usher/greeter will be assigned to ensure the offering is secure until after service.
 You can also use our online giving tool at the church website or continue mailing them/dropping them off at the office.

-- We will not be serving coffee for the immediate future as we are only having our 10:45am service.
-The fellowship hall will be closed off at this time.
+- We will not be serving coffee for the immediate future.
+The fellowship hall will be closed off during Sunday morning services.

 - We will encourage attendees to use proper procedure in entering and exiting the restrooms.
 Please enter the restrooms by pushing with your elbow or shoulder and then wash your hands thoroughly.
 When exiting, use paper towels to open the door and discard the paper towel in the trash can located outside the restroom.